ScrappyMan25/Space_Raiders/README.md

 ### Link to Game on Pico-8 Forum:
 [Space Raider!](https://www.lexaloffle.com/bbs/?tid=36628)

+### Personal Note:

+Pico - 8 being a fantasy console offers limited choice with respect to game design.
+The flexibility of coding with the limitation of the design forced me to be as creative as possible with the resources available.

+Starting on a basic engine like pico-8 helped me solidify the understanding of necessary key fundamentals of game design and development that will be crucial in this industry.
+The simple nature of pico-8 enabled me to think in a more grounded and elementary sense.

 ### About the Game:

 The game is a 2D space themed shooter made on pico-8 [Language Lua Based].